metamn/react/content/blog/uniform-user-interfaces/index.md

 Web components represent a shift of a similar magnitude like the previous shift from classless to class-based binding.

-With components uniform user interfaces are possible.
+Components make uniform user interfaces possible more than ever.

+## API